kuzzleio/documentation/src/sdk-reference/cpp/1/protocol/once/index.md

 ---
 layout: sdk.html.hbs
 title: once
-description: Add a listener to an event and trigger it only once
+description: Attaches a listener to an event and removes it after it has been triggered once
 ---

 # once

-Adds a listener to an event and trigger it only once
+Attaches a listener to an event and removes it after it has been triggered once.

 ## Signature